abdi-abderraouf/schoolms/README.md

 ## Request development, deployment or support ##

 I offer consultancy services for further development of the application, deployment to production or technical support related to the project.
-For any inquiries you can use the contact form at [my website](https://al-annabi.tech).
+For more information you're welcome to contact me at helanabi@gmail.com.

 ## Copyright ##

-SchoolMS Copyright (c) 2022 Hassan El anabi (https://al-annabi.tech)
+SchoolMS Copyright (C) 2022 Hassan El anabi (al-annabi.tech)

-Licensed under the MIT license.
-A copy of the license is provided with the software.
+Distributed under the terms of the MIT license.